Asymptotics of the Mittag-Leffler function $E_a(z)$ on the negative real axis when $a\to 1$

 The loop $C$ in (\ref{e22}) is now deformed round the branch point $\tau=0$, with the path on the upper side of the cut passing {\it above} the pole $P_0$ and saddle at $\tau=e^{\pi i}$ and the path on the lower side of the cut passing {\it below} the pole $P_{-1}$ and saddle at $\tau=e^{-\pi i}$.
-In what follows we concentrate on the contribution from the integral taken along the upper side of the cut since, when $\ta=\pi$, that from the integral along the lower side of the cut will yield the conjugate value.
-The procedure we employ is a slight modification of that described by Olver \cite{Olv} in the treatment of the generalised exponential integral; see also \cite[\S 6.2.6]{PK}.
-2.1\ \ {\bf Estimation of the contribution along the upper side of the cut}
+We concentrate on the contribution from the integral taken along the upper side of the cut since, when $\ta=\pi$, that from the integral along the lower side of the cut will yield the conjugate value.
+The details of this calculation are given in the appendix. {\arabic{section}.\arabic{equation}} From (\ref{e28}), the expansion of the integral along the upper side of the branch cut in the $\tau$-plane when $\ta=\pi$ is

+as $X\to+\infty$ with $\om(\pi)=\pi(1-a)/a$.
+The contribution to the integral (\ref{e22a}) from the lower side of the branch cut in the $\tau$-plane will yield the conjugate of the above expansion.